rkaysen63/Wine_Enthusiasts/3_Deliverable-3/README_d3.md

     * Limitations
         * requires significant computational power to build multiple trees and combine their ouputs.
         * requires additional time for training multiple trees in order to make determination.
-        * can limit interpretability and does not clarify significance of each variablex
+        * can limit interpretability and does not clarify significance of each variable
     * In Testing, RFC outperformed the EEC.
-        * We ran both models ten times, and the results for both were consistent and reproducible with accuracy scores staying around 0.6027861723299182 for the RFC and 0.39787685396188066 for the EEC.
+        * We ran both models ten times, and the results for both were consistent and reproducible with accuracy scores staying around 0.6028 for the RFC and 0.3979 for the EEC.
         * The RFC ran on average five seconds faster than the EEC.

 #### Training the Machine Learning model
 * We defined the features set using points and variety, and we define the target set by binning the prices of the wines into a column called price bins.
 * We split the data into training (75%) and testing sets (25%).
-The ratio is a common standard that allows for enough training without overfitting while leaving a large enough data set for training.
+The ratio is a common standard that allows training without overfitting while leaving a large enough data set for training.
 * We created the StandardScaler instance, fit the scaler with the training set, and scaled the data.
 * Before we fit the random forest model to our X_train_scaled and y_train training data, we created a random forest instance using the random forest classifier, RandomForestClassifier() using two parameters:  the number of trees created by the algorithm (n_estimators=500) and a random_state=1 parameters.
     * Generally, the higher number makes the predictions stronger and more stable but can slow down the output because of the higher training time allocated.
 * We then fit the model with our training sets and made predictions with the scaled testing set.
-* After making predictions on the scaled testing data, we analyze how well our random forest model classifies price bins by creating a Classification report that shows Accuracy, Precision, Recall, and F1-Scores.
+* After making predictions on the scaled testing data, we analyze how well our random forest model classifies price bins by creating a Classification report that gives measures of success in several areas: Accuracy, Precision, Recall, and F1-Scores.
 #### Interpreting the Machine Learning model
 * We were able to fit the model appropriately  so we are confident in the accuracy measurements.
-* Our main interest was Precision but other measures of accuracy were good for wines in the moderately expensive category ($60 and under).
+* Our main interest was Precision but all success measures were good for wines in the moderately expensive category ($60 and under).
 * We think our model is a good predictor for wines in the moderately expensive category.
 Since that category will suit a broader market, we think Wine Enthusiast will be interested in that category over more extreme price categories for their initial offerings

 ![ML_Test](https://github.com/rkaysen63/Wine_Enthusiasts/blob/main/1_Deliverable-1/ML_Test.PNG)